aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/disagg-calculator/docs/DEPLOYMENT-GUIDE.md

 A decision-then-deploy runbook.
 You start with a model + an SLA + a budget, and finish with a deployed, benchmarked Dynamo serving config — having spent GPU hours **only where the cheap analytical layers said to**.

-The question this guide answers in production terms: **for MY model, instance, SLA, and budget — do I aggregate or disaggregate prefill/decode, and what does each cost per million tokens?**
+The question this guide answers in deployment terms: **for MY model, instance, SLA, and budget — do I aggregate or disaggregate prefill/decode, and what does each cost per million tokens?**

 > Latency and cost can disagree.
 Disaggregation often wins on **TTFT / SLA-attainment** while